fossmanjack/manciple-rn/doc/sync.md

 on lists that actually want to sync -- items only get synced if they're listed in a pantry that has sync enabled.
 I don't want local-only stuff (birthday gifts, etc) being a part of the background data.

+### Thoughts

+It kind of seems like the best thing to do is to send all dispatches to seneschal and update the remote store in parallel.
+Seneschal ... no, this would only work if there wasn't a local store.
+Ugh.
+Like.
+If I could figure out push notifications then maybe but there would be collisions almost immediately, and I think I'd have to rewrite Redux to include dispatch timestamps?
+No, this would never work.
+It would, and could, only work if the back-end was the primary data source, and I want to avoid that.

+So we're back to the manifest/update changes approach I guess.
+Bleh.

+Let's think about this.
+Think about this.
+With push notifications maybe?
+Idk